 CMS provides the LIEP (Language Instruction Educational Plan)/ EL (English Learners) Program at all middle schools.
-Students whose primary language is not English and who are identified as English

-Learners (ELs) qualify for services based on the English Language Proficiency test (WAPT, WIDA Screener & ACCESS).
+Students whose primary language is not English and who are identified as Multilingual Learners (MLs) qualify for services based on the English Language Proficiency test (WAPT, WIDA Screener & ACCESS).

-ENGLISH LANGUAGE ARTS EL
+ENGLISH LANGUAGE ARTS MULTILINGUAL LEARNERS

-Students read, write, analyze and respond to a variety of literature genres by participating in collaborative tasks designed to develop their language and literacy needs.
+ML students read, write, analyze and respond to a variety of literature genres by participating in collaborative tasks designed to develop their language and literacy needs.
 Critical thinking, the research process, grammar, and language skills used to address a variety of audiences are woven throughout each course.

-Instruction is provided by highly qualified teachers who follow the Essential Standards for English Language Arts and the NC WIDA Standards Framework.
-All integrated and target language supports are built around state content standards, supporting content and language integration through the use of visuals, collaborative learning, discussion and strategic amplifications to meet the needs of every English Learner.
+Instruction is provided by highly qualified (Dually Certified) teachers who follow the Essential Standards for English Language Arts and the NC WIDA Standards Framework.
+All integrated and targeted language supports are built around state content standards, supporting content and language integration through the use of visuals, collaborative learning, discussion and strategic amplifications to meet the needs of every Multilingual Learner.

-Students are supported according to English Language Proficiency as established by the ACCESS or W-APT/ WIDA Screener, transcripts, educational background and teacher recommendations.
+ML students are supported according to English Language Proficiency as established by the ACCESS or W-APT/ WIDA Screener, transcripts, educational background and teacher recommendations.
 Parents, Please communicate with school counselors regarding student course placement.